amethyst/rustrogueliketutorial/book/src/chapter_24.md

 * The graphical "tick" nature of RLTK (and the underlying GUI environment) encourages you to do everything fast, in one fell swoop.
 * Actually visualizing progress while you generate a map encourages you to run in lots of phases as a "state machine", yielding map results along the way.

+TODO: Remove coroutine talk.
+WASM didn't like it.

 Rust is getting support for *coroutine generators*, but it isn't in the stable language yet.
 That's a shame, because `yield` - and yielding progress - is *exactly* what they are designed for.
 Instead, we turn to `cargo` and find the `generator` crate.
 It is quite similar to the language proposal, so when it hits stable it shouldn't be *too* hard to migrate.

 In `cargo.toml`, we add this to the dependencies: